-Positioning Your Capstone
+Positioning Your Research

-- What existing systems/research are similar or related to your proposed system?
-(Note: There are always existing versions, even if these are analogues; i.e., they may not be software systems.) - What do you expect to borrow, adapt, or otherwise take from existing systems and relevant research?
+- What existing research is similar or related to your proposed research topic? - What do you expect to borrow, adapt, or otherwise take from existing and relevant research? - How is your research different from these systems?
+(This is your "value proposition," which argues that your thesis is worth doing.) - How will this thesis topic demonstrate your competence in electrical engineering?

-- How is your system different from these systems?
-(This is your "value proposition," which argues that your capstone is worth doing.) - How will this capstone demonstrate your competence in computer science and software engineering? - Define central concepts or terms. - If your work is part of a group or collaborative project, position your contributions within the larger project; this could be done via a statement such as:
+- Define central concepts or terms. - If your work is part of a group or collaborative effort, position your contributions within the larger project; this could be done via a statement such as:

-This project is part of a larger group project [to /OR descr iption], under the direction of at the University of W ashington l Bothell during the [quarters].
-[OPTIONAL next sentence to extend de escription] The project team include[s/d] [names].
-My res ponsibilities will invol ve/include /OR/ The goal of the current p project is For a full description of this team project, see Appen ndix X.
+This research is part of a larger group effort [to /OR description], under the direction of at the University of Washington Bothell during the [quarters].
+[OPTIONAL next sentence to extend description] The research team include[s/d] [names].
+My responsibilities will involve/include /OR/ the goal of the current research is .
+For a full description see Appendix X.